Car Accidents

 Car accidents are an everyday occurrence on Illinois roads, especially in the Chicago metropolitan area.
 While drivers worry about who will be found liable and how much the accident will cause their car insurance to spike, passengers are often left in the lurch.
 After all, they had no role in the accident, so who will pay for their medical bills or their time away from work?

-If you were injured in a car accident as a passenger in Chicago or elsewhere in Illinois, you need a car accident attorney whose only goal is to protect your best interests.
+If you were injured in a car accident as a passenger in Chicago or elsewhere in Illinois, you need a top-rated car accident attorney whose only goal is to protect your best interests.
 That’s where our Illinois passenger injury lawyers come in.
 Call Staver Accident Injury Lawyers, P.C. at (312) 236-2900 today.
-We offer free initial consultations and work on a no win, no fee basis.
+Our injury lawyers in Chicago, IL offer free initial consultations and work on a no win, no fee basis.

-The Driver of the Car You Were in Caused the Accident
+What If The Driver of the Car You Were in Caused the Accident?

-If you were driving with a friend and they are found to have caused the accident, you will have to file a lawsuit against the driver.
-This is a tough pill to swallow since many people do not want to take legal action against a friend.
+If you were driving with a friend and they were found to have caused the accident, you would have to file a lawsuit against the driver.
+This is a tough pill since many people do not want to take legal action against a friend.

 However, your medical expenses and time away from work still must be paid.
 Luckily, you don’t have to choose between seeking damages and maintaining your friendship.
 If you bring a suit against your friend, their insurance company will be responsible for providing legal representation and paying a fair settlement.
-While your friend’s car insurance rates may go up slightly, they will not be financially ruined by your choice to seek compensation.
+While your friend’s car insurance rates may go up slightly, they will not be financially ruined by your choice to work with a car accident lawyer to seek compensation.

 The process is the same if the other driver caused the accident.
 You will work with a passenger injury attorney to ask the other party’s insurance company for compensation.
-For many people, this is a much easier situation than having to take legal action against someone they know.
-You can recover the same types of damages as a driver injured by another driver’s actions.
+For many, this is a much easier situation than taking legal action against someone they know.
+You can recover the same damages as a driver injured by another driver’s actions.

 What if the Passenger is Related to the Driver?